eflexsystems/ember-infinity/README.md

 ### Closure Actions<a name="ClosureActions"></a>

-If you want to use closure actions with `ember-infinity` and the `infinity-loader` component, you need to be a little bit more explicit.
+If you want to use closure actions with `@eflexsystems/ember-infinity` and the `infinity-loader` component, you need to be a little bit more explicit.
 Generally you should let the infinity service handle fetching records for you, but if you have a _special case_, this is how you would do it:

 See the Ember docs on passing actions to components [here](https://guides.emberjs.com/v3.0.0/components/triggering-changes-with-actions/#toc_passing-the-action-to-the-component).